 The 'flipping mechanism' is on a sub-chassis made of brass sheet held together with M2 nuts and bolts.
 Binnie Engineering also supplied two of the three axles (the flipping mechanism has its own axle) and the pair of axleboxes; the third axle was taken from a Slater wheelset.
 The main chassis is from strip wood, held together with PVA adhesive reinforced with M2 bolts (used as push-fit pins).
 The main coupling is a centre buffer from Binnie Engineering.

-The delectable Formica finishes of 1970s caravans have been emulated with coloured paper.
+The delectable Formica finishes of 1970s caravans were emulated with coloured paper.
 Special thanks to Judi for recommending and supplying Kamoi Paper's 'Washi' adhesive tape.
 This solved the problem of how to emulate the plastic extrusions which link together decorative surfaces in real caravans.
 In this case it was literally a case of 'papering over the cracks'.

 Long-suffering visitors to this web site might be slightly confused – the photographs show the second attempt at making the bodywork.
 Nothing seriously different, just an attempt to improve on the assorted 'bodges' which arose when making something for the first time.

 The working tail light supplied by I P Engineering was rewired through a 10kΩ trimming potentiometer to control the brightness.
 One day the management may adapt the Calor gas cylinder to take button cells and use these to power the tail light…

 This website does not gather or store any visitor information.